AntonRusev/React-NFTs/README.md

 -- 4.2 NFTs Gallery-

 The Gallery(and Details page of a single NFTs) is accessible by both Guests and logged in Users.
 It shows the collection of NFTs'.
 Each individual NFTs has it's name, image and description shown, but in order to see the price and comments, the User has to access the Details page of the given NFTs.
-The requests for accessing the data for the entire catalog are sent to "http://localhost:3030/data/nfts"(GET), for details of a single NFTs "http://localhost:3030/data/nfts/:id"(GET).
+(OUTDATED)The requests for accessing the data for the entire catalog are sent to "http://localhost:3030/data/nfts"(GET), for details of a single NFTs "http://localhost:3030/data/nfts/:id"(GET).

 Only logged in User can see the "Create" button, which opens the component for creating a NFTs.

 In order to add his own NFTs, the logged in User has to enter a Name, Image URL link, Price(Numbers only) and Description.
 All of these have client-side data validation.
-The reqests are sent to "http://localhost:3030/data/nfts"(POST).
+(OUTDATED)The reqests are sent to "http://localhost:3030/data/nfts"(POST).

 The Details page has a Comments functionality tied to that particular NFT.
 Everybody can read the Comments section, but only logged in Users can post comments.

 If the User is an owner of a given NFTs, he can Edit or Delete it, from the Details page of that NFTs.
-The requests are sent to "http://localhost:3030/data/nfts/:id" as PUT and DELETE respectively.
+(OUTDATED)The requests are sent to "http://localhost:3030/data/nfts/:id" as PUT and DELETE respectively.

 -- 4.3 404 Not Found-